prog4biol/evop2019/EVOP_Python_2018.md

 2. If you want to find all the occurrences of a pattern, what method do you use?

-3. What operator have we seen that will report if an exact match is in a sequence (string, list, dictionary, etc)?
+3. What operator have we seen that will report if an exact match is in a sequence (string, list, etc)?

 4. What string method have we seen that will count the number of occurrences of an exact match in a string?